EricChagoya/TMT-Ranking-System/README.md

  	- WeeklyScoresBracket.txt

  CreateRanks.py
 - This will take this week's scores from a text file and add it to the total
 - It will assign some type of formula to determine points.
-It will then use those points and put it as a ranking
+It will then use those points to determine a ranking
 - Output Files
 	- WeeklyTotalPoints.csv
 	- TotalPoints.csv